 Stitch lining and main fabric together, all the way around the top of the bag (be sure to back stitch a few times across straps) leaving a 2-3″ opening in seam.

 Turn bag right side out through this hole, push lining fabric into bag and press opening of bag well.
-Top stitch around opening of bag (about 1/8″ from top), folding in the edges of this hole that you just pulled the bag through.
+Stitch around the top edge of the bag (about 1/8″ from top), folding in the edges of this hole that you just pulled the bag through.

 And that’s it!
-You’ve got a super cute. kid-sized bag that’s easy enough to whip up in just about an hour.
-In fact you can even have your kid help make this sewing tutorial for beginners next time!
+I hope you loved this free tote bag sewing pattern.
+Now you’ve got a super cute, kid-sized finished bag that’s easy enough to whip up in just about an hour.
+In fact you can even have your kid help make this easy sewing project for beginners next time!